Mahmoud-nfz/SheSolves2022/Problem_03/statement.md

 Input:
-The first line of the input is the number of test cases T. Each test case consists of four integers N, M, X, and Y, where 0≤N,M,X,Y≤1000 and X+Y>0 .
+The first line of the input is the number of test cases T. Each test case consists of four integers N, M, X, and Y, where 0 ≤ N,M,X,Y ≤ 1000 and X+Y > 0 .

 Output: